The Grey Nurse Said Nothing (The General Motors Hour)

 "The Grey Nurse Said Nothing" is a television play episode from the Australian television series The General Motors Hour.
-It was produced and directed by David Cahill.
+It was produced and directed by David Cahill, and is based on the real life murder of Jim Smith, the so-called Shark Arm case.
 It was made by Channel Seven who later called "the most ambitious dramatic production ever attempted in Australia... [written by] one of the world's foremost authors of television plays and the cast is Ihe largest ever assembled for an Australian television dramatic production.... the greatest care has been taken to achieve the maximum possible standard in the production of the play which covered a total period of approximately eight weeks."
+The episode aired on 28 May 1960 in Sydney and Melbourne, and on 11 June 1960 in Brisbane.

 Plot

 The play opens at a coroner's inquest into the death of a woman witness in a murder trial.
 While preparing to give evidence, a witness recalls the trial of a man twelve years earlier in Cairns, Queensland.

 The man is Herbert Wills who was accused of the murder of boatman Patrick Ahearn, whose arm was found in a shark.
 Further evidence given by other witnesses recalls other incidents in the trial.

 Wills was charged with murder after a local fisherman captured a shark and sold it to an aquarium; ten days later the shark disgorged an arm which was idenitified via a tattoo mark as that of Patrick Ahearn.
 The rest of the body was never found.

 Wills has a wife, Laura, and sister Hazel.
 Laura has come from England to live in Queensland and is lonely.
 She becomes an alcoholic and would get drinks off Ahearn.
 Hazel is a middle aged school mistress, the daughter of "Ma" Willis who runs an illegal betting business behind the cafe she owns.